 1. How does California law define “assault on a public official”?

-A prosecutor must prove the following elements of the crime to successfully convict a defendant of assault against a public official:
+A prosecutor must prove the following elements of the crime to convict you of assault against a public official successfully:

 - the assault was committed against a “public official” or a member of a public official’s immediate family, and

-- the defendant committed the assault either in retaliation for, or to prevent the performance of, the public official’s official duties.1
+- you committed the assault either in retaliation for, or to prevent the performance of, the public official’s official duties.1

-A simple assault means an unlawful attempt to commit a serious bodily injury or violent injury on someone else, when the person committing the assault has the present ability to do so.2 The person does not actually have to succeed in injuring the other person to be guilty of assault charges.
+A simple assault means an unlawful attempt to commit a serious bodily injury or violent injury on someone else, when you have the present ability to do so.2 You do not actually have to succeed in injuring the other person to be guilty of assault charges.

 For purposes of this criminal law, a “public official” is defined as any of the following: